benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 # 4 easy ways to check which Laravel version you are running

 As soon as you get a new Laravel project to work on, the first thing you should do is to check which version you are running.

 For instance, you may need to install a new package and you want to make sure it is compatible with your version of Laravel.

-## Using Artisan, Laravel's command line tool

-### The about command
+## Use the about command

 The about command gives you the Laravel version you are running as well as a lot of other information about your project.